Original Paper

 We conducted 10 stakeholder interviews, 5 with intern residents (L1-L5) and 5 with residency leadership (L1-L5).
 The two coders achieved excellent interrater reliability for the resident transcripts (Cohen κ=0.92) and for the residency leadership transcripts (Cohen κ=1.00), with the unit of analysis being responses to questions.

-We identified 90 unique content areas for both cohorts.
-We refined these to 3 major themes in relation to the acceptability of the web interface and our method of asynchronous EPA assessment (Table 3).
+).
 These themes included (1) psychological safety, (2) assessment for learning, and (3) value of interface fidelity.
-Topics most commonly discussed by the participants pertained to psychological safety, user experience, and usefulness of formative feedback, whereas the focus of the faculty interviews was individualized learning and potential uses of assessment results.
+Topics most commonly discussed by the participants pertained to psychological safety, user experience, and usefulness of formative feedback, whereas the focus of the faculty interviews was individualized learning and potential uses of assessment results.Theme | Trainee | Residency leader |

-Psychological safety“It\'s really odd for someone to tell someone critical feedback or give them bad criticism in front of your other peers, because you\'re going to leave the room and [then] hang out together.
-And people are just more hesitant to [be together].”“I want them to see this as an opportunity for growth, and I worry that if we have different cohorts, they\'re going to feel singled out from their peers...psychological safety is key to actually fostering growth, which is key to individualized learning.
-So, if we take away their sense of belonging, all of a sudden we\'ve jeopardized the success of individualized learning.”
+Psychological safety | “It\'s really odd for someone to tell someone critical feedback or give them bad criticism in front of your other peers, because you\'re going to leave the room and [then] hang out together.
+And people are just more hesitant to [be together].” | “I want them to see this as an opportunity for growth, and I worry that if we have different cohorts, they\'re going to feel singled out from their peers...psychological safety is key to actually fostering growth, which is key to individualized learning.
+So, if we take away their sense of belonging, all of a sudden we\'ve jeopardized the success of individualized learning.” |

-Assessment for learning“It can be used as a way to...judge if [the learner] has tendencies to, say, order X, Y, and Z labs when maybe you should’ve [done] this first.”“This tells us areas of topics that we need to highlight more and cover more in intern orientation and be more deliberate about it.”
+Assessment for learning | “It can be used as a way to...judge if [the learner] has tendencies to, say, order X, Y, and Z labs when maybe you should’ve [done] this first.” | “This tells us areas of topics that we need to highlight more and cover more in intern orientation and be more deliberate about it.” |

-Value of interface fidelityPositive: “There was an interesting variety [of cases] and that they were fairly bread and butter EM.
+Value of interface fidelity | Positive: “There was an interesting variety [of cases] and that they were fairly bread and butter EM.
 And that the interface worked fairly well and let me go through the correct order of operations that I would typically do in ED as far as assessing the patient and then getting studies and working on my diagnosis and treatment plan.”
+Negative: “I did feel that sometimes the diagnoses were restrictive, or some of the things that we could do were a little restrictive.” | “The ordering practices and the items that they choose to order or not order are probably the most helpful.... the students haven\'t had to actually put in orders until they reach residency.” |

 Psychological Safety